-If there is air in the gas supply line, it may take a few attempts for the gas to ignite.
-See the troubleshooting guide, for gas lockout resetting.
-If gas ignition is not satisfactory, the below symbol will light red to indicate a fault.
-See the troubleshooting guide, for identifying and clearing a fault.
+Please note: If there is air in the gas supply line, it may take a few attempts for the gas to ignite.
+If the ignition is unsatisfactory, the Water Heater Diagnostic LED will light red.
+If the Diagnostic LED is lit, please refer to the Troubleshooting section.

-Electric Operation
+For Electric Operation:

-The Water Heater is equipped with 2 electric power settings; 750W / 1500W.
+The Water Heater is equipped with 2 electric power settings: 750W and 1500W.